 • Adapt language and delivery to developmental level, literacy, and cultural context.

-Tree of Life Narrative Therapy Case Examples
+Tree of Life Therapy Case Examples

 Maya, grieving her mother’s death, avoided discussing emotions and experienced panic attacks.
-She felt fragile, ashamed of “breaking down,” and disconnected from peers.
+She felt fragile, ashamed of “breaking down,” and disconnected from her peers.

 1. Establishing safety & consent

-I emphasized that the Tree of Life was not about “talking about the trauma” but about understanding who she is as a person.
+I emphasized that the Tree of Life exercise was not about “talking about the trauma” but about understanding who she is as a person.
 This reduced panic and defensiveness.

 2. Roots exploration

 I helped Maya identify small but meaningful memories—cooking with her mother, the smell of jasmine in their yard.
 These were framed as resources rather than triggers.
-The therapist gently mirrored:
+I gently mirrored: “Your mother taught you care, and creativity, and those qualities are still alive in you.”
+This reframing allowed Maya to feel connected to her mother without overwhelming sadness.

-1. Trunk strengthening
+3. Trunk strengthening

 • Externalizing the self-critic (“That’s the Doubting Voice speaking”)